noahehall/theBookOfNoah/algorithms.md

   - use cases
     - checking for duplicate nodes
     - guaranteed to return the shortest path between two points as the first output when used to find paths
+    - locating the shortest route between two points as quickly as possible
+    - minimization algorithms

 #### issues